 The Champaign County Zoning Administrator is requesting a text amendment to the Champaign County Zoning Ordinance in Champaign County Case No. CCZBA-665-AT-10.
 The purpose of this amendment is to increase the maximum fence height from six to eight feet high in required side and rear yards on residential properties in the County.
-City Council should review the proposed amendment to determine what impact it will have on the City, and whether or not to protest.
+The Plan Commission should review the proposed amendment to determine what impact it will have on the City, and recommend to City Council whether or not to protest.